 Answer: A lot of times Data Governance is driven by IT because they are the ones who see the need for it every day.
 Often this is because IT departments take are held responsible for all things data, including when a bad report may be in the discussion.
-Although IT are often the ones who call for action, the governing body has an equal representation cross-departmentally.
+Although IT is often the team that calls for action, the governing body has an equal representation cross-departmentally.
 IT really steps back in to help with the enablement of the process.

 Question: What does this committee do?

 Answer: In the most ideal of situations an organization would already have an existing Data Governance Strategy and Roadmap in place.
-In the event that an organization does not, that would be the committees first and arguable most important step.
-This can be done through identifying key things within the organization that you need to implement or enable in order to get their data under control.
+In the event that an organization does not, that would be the committee's first and arguably most important step.
+This can be done by identifying key things within the organization that you need to implement or enable in order to get their data under control.
 Generally, however, the committee will be writing the policies and procedures, ensuring adherence to the policies and procedures, developing workflows to support system development lifecycle patterns, and overseeing/managing the overall data strategy in general.
-They’re very much and authoritative and decision-making body, but they’re not as tactical.
+They’re very much an authoritative and decision-making body, but they’re not as tactical.

 Question: What would you say to an organization that may not think they have the technology to back a Data Governance Program.